Statistical Learning Theory for Control: A Finite Sample Perspective

 Policy gradient methods work exactly as their name advertises: they run (stochastic) gradient descent on a controller-parameterization with respect to the cost \eqref{eq:offlinecostk}.
 To make this concrete, let us for simplicity first discuss the state-feedback setting in which $C_\star = I_{\dx}$ and $v_t=0$.
 In light of the form \eqref{eq:dareP}-\eqref{eq:dareK} of the optimal policy, it appears reasonable to parametrize the cost \eqref{eq:offlinecostk} by linear controllers of the form $u_t= Kx_t$ and run our descent steps on matrices $K\in \mathbb{R}^{\du\times \dx}$.

 \paragraph{Do Exact Gradients Converge?} Assume for the moment that we have oracle access to \emph{exact gradients} and that we are able to run (non-stochastic) gradient descent on the cost function \eqref{eq:offlinecostk}: It is not obvious that such an algorithm will work, as even in this simplified setting, there are two potential obstacles to convergence: 1) the cost function \eqref{eq:offlinecostk} is non-convex in $K$; and 2) the cost function \eqref{eq:offlinecostk} is not globally smooth---in fact, it is not even finite for those $K$ that do not stabilize the system \eqref{eq:dynsys}.
 Thankfully, the LQR objective \eqref{eq:offlinecostk} satisfies \nameref{sidebar-opt-pl-smoothness} which are entirely sufficient.
 These weaker conditions were first established by \citet{fazel2018global} who showed that if initialized with a stabilizing controller $K_0$, after only $O(\log 1/\e)$ iterations, (non-stochastic) gradient descent outputs a controller $\tilde K$ satisfying It should be noted that \cite{fazel2018global} consider a slightly different cost function than the cost considered here.
 Namely, they consider the infinite horizon case with $w_t=0$ and only the initial condition $x_0$ is allowed to be random.
 However, the infinite horizon and ergodic average cost functions are almost identical (as functions of $K$), and it is straightforward to verify that the convergence guarantee mentioned above remains true with only minor modifications to problem-specific constants when applied to the ergodic average cost \eqref{eq:offlinecostk}.
-Having established that the exact gradient method converges, \citet{fazel2018global} also showed that a method based on $0$:th order gradient estimates also converges.
+Having established that the exact gradient method converges, \citet{fazel2018global} also showed that a method based on zero-order gradient estimates also converges.
 However, their results only apply to the noiseless setting with random initial condition.
 By contrast, \cite{hambly2021policy} analyze a noisy finite horizon setting and show that such methods still provably converge.
 We also point out that the assumption of an initial stabilizing controller mentioned above can be removed with a more sophisticated gradient strategy \cite{perdomo2021stabilizing}.
+We refer the reader to the recent survey \cite{hu2022towards} for a more comprehensive overview of policy gradient methods.